contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 / # exit
 ```

-As expected, the containers are reachable to each other.

-### Chapter 4: Connecting Containers to External Networks
+### Chapter 4: Connecting containers to external networks

-In this chapter, we explore ways to connect containers to external networks.
+In this chapter, we explore ways to connect containers to the external networks

-#### External Connectivity using Host NATing
+#### 1. External Connectivity using Host NATing

-Docker uses the Linux bridge (docker_gwbridge)-based PNAT to reach out.
+Docker uses the linux bridge (docker_gwbridge) based PNAT to reach out and port mappings
-It uses port mappings to enable others to reach the container.
+for others to reach to the container

 ```
 vagrant@tutorial-node1:~$ docker exec -it contiv-c1 /bin/sh